 (2) The education and care service is taken to comply with an equivalent requirement under this Law for the period from and including 1 January 2012* —

-*Modified by regulations 2 to apply for W.A. as if amended to read 1 August 2012

-(a) to 31 March 2012*, unless paragraph (b) applies; or
+(a) to 31 March 2012†, unless paragraph (b) applies; or

-*Modified by regulations 2 to apply for W.A. as if amended to read 1 November 2012

-(b) if the provider of the education and care service applies to the Regulatory Authority under this Law for a temporary waiver or service waiver under this Law in respect of that requirement and the application is received by the Regulatory Authority on or before 31 March 2012*, to the date on which the application is finally determined under this Law.
+(b) if the provider of the education and care service applies to the Regulatory Authority under this Law for a temporary waiver or service waiver under this Law in respect of that requirement and the application is received by the Regulatory Authority on or before 31 March 2012†, to the date on which the application is finally determined under this Law.

+[*Modified by regulations 1 to apply for WA as if amended to read 1 August 2012.]

-*Modified by regulations 2 to apply for W.A. as if amended to read 1 November 2012
+[†Modified by regulations 1 to apply for WA as if amended to read 1 November 2012.]

 311. Existing applicants